Top 7 Things to do in Bodega Bay

 Visit an Art Gallery

 Art galleries abound throughout Bodega and Bodega Bay, where you’ll find unique collections of works from local and worldwide artists.
-At Bodega Bay Heritage Gallery, a large collection of California historic art is shown in a variety of traditions and styles, while at Pacific Bay Gallery, art comes in the form of original paintings, sculptures, etchings, and relic art by regional and global artists.
+At Bodega Bay Heritage Gallery, a large collection of California historic art is shown in a variety of traditions and styles.
+At the Artisans’ Co-Op, art comes in the form of ceramics, fiber art, photography, wood carvings, and other mediums by regional and global artists, while at The Ren Brown Collection, art lovers can browse one-of-a-kind works that span either side of the Pacific Ocean, from Japanese artists to regional, Northern California artists.

 Rent a Kayak or Stand Up Paddle Board

 There’s no better way to explore the beauty of Bodega Bay than by getting out on the water.
-Bodega Bay Kayak offers kayak and SUP rentals and lessons for all ages — no experience necessary.
-Customized guided kayak tours are also available, which cover info on wildlife and the history of the area, and is a no-stress way to cruise around the bay.
+Bodega Bay Kayak offers kayak and SUP rentals along with lessons for all ages—no experience necessary.
+Customized guided tours are also available, which cover information about wildlife, history of the area, and a no-stress way to cruise around the bay.

 Sonoma Coast Vineyards